 Year two fee may be subject to an inflationary increase for 17/18

-The cost for materials for a Fine Art student is of an almost completely individual nature.
-Mainstream art materials can be purchased from the University shop, which has a wide range of art equipment such as paint, charcoal and quality papers.
+The cost of your materials will not be covered by your tuition fees.
+It is very hard to approximate these costs, as it depends on what materials you will be using.
+Traditional art materials can be purchased from the University shop, which has a wide range of art equipment such as paint, charcoal and quality papers.
 All materials are competitively priced and the shop is run by our Student Union.
-Alternative or specialist materials can be locally sourced from building suppliers and our many industry contacts in the region.
+You will be responsible for locating alternative and specialist materials, which can be locally sourced from building suppliers and our many industry contacts in the region.

 This course is available to international students.